housecurve/housecurve.github.io/docs/appnotes/volumio.md

 ---
 layout: default

-title: Room Correction with Volumio
+title: Volumio Room Correction
 parent: App Notes
 nav_order: 3
 ---

-# Room Correction with Volumio
+# Volumio Room Correction

 [Volumio](https://volumio.com) is open source music playback software that can run on a PC, Raspberry Pi, etc.  It provides DSP features through a plugin called FusionDSP, which is a front end for [CamillaDSP](https://github.com/HEnquist/camilladsp).